App-vNext/Polly/docs/strategies/index.md

 ```
 <!-- endSnippet -->

+Notes from the preceding example:

 - `PredicateResult.True()` is a shorthand for `new ValueTask<bool>(true)`.
-- All `ShouldHandle` predicates are asynchronous and use the type `Func<Args<TResult>, ValueTask<bool>>`.
+- `ShouldHandle` predicates are asynchronous and use the type `Func<Args<TResult>, ValueTask<bool>>`.
 The `Args<TResult>` acts as a placeholder, and each strategy defines its own arguments.
+- Multiple exceptions can be handled using switch expressions.

 ### Fault handling using `PredicateBuilder`

-<xref:Polly.PredicateBuilder>, or <xref:Polly.PredicateBuilder`1>, is a utility API aimed at simplifying the configuration of predicates.

 <!-- snippet: should-handle-predicate-builder -->
 ```cs